Future (song): Live performances

 Madonna included "Future" in the setlist for her 2019−20 Madame X Tour.
 She played the piano, flanked by a pair of "robotic but sinuous" dancers with red lights on their eyes, while images of "urban and environmental destruction" and the word "warning" were projected on the video screen.
 Paper's Bradley Stern described the performance as "a more muted piano piece", compared to the "medieval-meets-post-apocalyptic moment on Eurovision".
+The performance was included on the live album Madame X: Music from the Theater Xperience.